top of page

 Lain is literally watching over humanity from a higher plane in the final scene.
 In this sense she becomes a literal All-seeing Eye, a god that watches over humanity.

-Lain is literally the Overman in the sense that she emerged from a planetary communications network (Nietzche in Zarathustra exclaims that "Overman shall be the meaning of humanity and the Earth"), and thus fits the definition of a posthuman lifeform far beyond its human origins.
+Lain is literally the Overman in the sense that she emerged from a planetary communications network (Nietzsche in Zarathustra exclaims that "Overman shall be the meaning of humanity and the Earth"), and thus fits the definition of a posthuman lifeform far exceeding its human origins.
 By Layer 12, Lain has exceeded any living human potential and has acquired the power of a proto-god.

 Yet there are even stronger reasons why Lain is the Overman: